Removal from the Coutts & Co and other lender panels: Why they do it and how to get reinstated

 • Breaches of Coutts & Co conveyancing panel requirements

-Common queries about Coutts & Co conveyancing panel reinstatement
+Common questions about Coutts & Co conveyancing panel reinstatement

-• Can you outline the application protocol to be reinstated onto the Coutts & Co conveyancing panel?
+• Can you outline the application process to revert back onto the Coutts & Co conveyancing panel?

-• How often will this firm be required to re-apply to be reinstated on the Coutts & Co conveyancing panel?
+• How often will this firm be required to re-apply to remain on the Coutts & Co conveyancing panel?

 Top Tip: The best way to avoid the hassle of seeking Coutts & Co panel reinstatement is to ensure that your firm is not removed off of the Coutts & Co conveyancing panel in the first place.